future-makers-academy/service-web-store/README.md

 ### 13. Finishing the API

 Create DELETE endpoints for each of the tables.
 Here, the http request method and the sql command are named the same!
-Here is an example for the customer table:
+Here is an example for the customers table:

-> app.delete('/customer/:id', (req, res)=>{
+> app.delete('/customers/:id', (req, res)=>{
->     dbclient.query("delete from customer where customerId = " + req.body.id, (err, result)=>{
+>     dbclient.query("delete from customers where customersId = " + req.body.id, (err, result)=>{
 >         if(!err){
 >             console.log("success!");
 >             res.send(result);